Yogesh108-singh/Data-Masking-System/README.md

 This tool performs all operations locally on your device.
 Your data is never uploaded or shared anywhere outside your system.

+🧠 Real-World Benefits of This Project
+Benefit	Description
+🔒 Data Privacy	Keeps personal and sensitive information (like financial or medical data) safe before it’s shared or analyzed.
+⚖️ Compliance	Makes it easier for organizations to meet major data protection laws such as GDPR, HIPAA, PDPA, and SOX.
+🧰 Usability	Designed for everyone — no coding needed.
+Just upload your file, click a button, and download the protected version.
+📁 Automation	Quickly anonymizes large CSV files without any manual work, saving time and effort.
+🚫 Error-Free	Minimizes the risk of human mistakes that could cause accidental data leaks.
+🌐 Cross-Industry Use	Useful across many sectors including finance, healthcare, education, retail, HR, and data analytics.